 I personally buy all my clothes second-hand, except for underwear (duhh) and activewear.
 And that’s simply because I can’t seem to find precisely what I need second-hand.

 Clothing has the 4th largest environmental impactWrap, Valuing Our Clothes: the cost of UK fashion after housing, transport and food.

 Before you wash them: the drawback of many of these recycled synthetic materials is that, like all man-made fibres, they still release microfibres every time they are washed.
 So make sure to use a Guppyfriend or a Cora Ball when you wash them!

 Nature Hommage’s goal is to combat plastic waste and challenge the fast fashion industry.
 They do so by creating gorgeous activewear made from industrial plastic waste and fishing nets.
 On top of that, they collaborated with Plastic Bank, which enables them to recycle 80 plastic bottles and stop them from ending up in the ocean for each garment sold.

-Get £10 off any order over £75 with discount code ZEROWASTENEST!
+Get 10% off your first order with discount code ZEROWASTENEST!

 Ethically made in Bali.